demisto/content/Packs/jamf/Integrations/jamfV2/README.md

 ### jamf-get-mobile-devices
 ***
-This command will return a list of devices with some basic data on each one of them.
-By default, will return the first 50 devices to the context (ID + name).
+Returns a list of devices with  basic data on each.
+By default, returns the first 50 devices to the context (ID + name).

 #### Base Command